Zariski's multiplicity conjecture for quasihomogeneous hypersurfaces with non-isolated singularities: Preliminaries

 $ \ \ \ \ $ Multiple point spaces of a map germ from $(\mathbb{C}^n,0)$ to $(\mathbb{C}^p,0)$ with $n\leq p$ play an important role in the study of its geometry.
-In this section, we will deal only with double points, which is a fundamental notion in the setting considered in this work.
+In this section, we will deal only with double point space, which is a fundamental notion in the setting of this work.